Eschatologue/CM_wiki/docs/class/artificer/artilerist.md

 ***Remote Spells.*** When you cast one of your Artificer spells, you can cast it as if you were in the Cannon's space, using your senses.

-***Self Destruct.*** As a :rsc-a: **Magic** action, you can command the cannon to detonate if you are within 60 feet of it.
+***Self Destruct.*** As a **:rsc-a: Magic**{ .rsc } action, you can command the cannon to detonate if you are within 60 feet of it.
 Doing so destroys the cannon and forces each creature within 20 feet of it to make a Dexterity saving throw against your Spell Save DC, taking 4d8 :dmg-force: Force damage on a failed save or half as much damage on a successful one.

 ### Level 15: Fortified Position